-All students enrolled in New Student Seminar are required to attend a one-hour presentation facilitated by the University Police department.
+All students enrolled in New Student Seminar are required to attend a presentation by the University Police department.
+Some classes invite UW-W Police to their sections for a brief presentation highlighting resources and services.
 The topics covered include the following:

 - University Police resources and services

 - Alcohol and drug

 - Sexual assault prevention and resources

-- an introduction to the Alcohol Diversion Program
+- an introduction to the Alcohol/Marijuana Diversion Program

 - medical amnesty policy

 - emergency procedures (i.e., tornado, active shooter, etc.)

 - InformaCast (emergency notification system)